-Further, Government Code Section 65583(e) (AB 2239) requires that emergency shelters permitted in a zone identified as industrial, the industrial zone must permit residential uses.
+Further, Government Code Section 65583(e) (AB 2239) requires that emergency shelters permitted in a zone identified as industrial, the industrial zone must that also must permit residential uses.

 The County's Development Code defines emergency shelters as temporary, short-term residence providing housing with minimal supportive services for homeless families or individual persons where occupancy is limited to six months or less.
-Medical assistance, counseling, and meals may be provided and permits emergency shelters in the C-G byright without discretionary review and in the R-M, R-MH, R-H with an administrative permit.-The County permits multiunit housing in the C-G and is therefore in compliance with Government Code Section 65583(e).
+The minimal supportive services include Medical medical assistance, counseling, and meals may be provided and permits emergency shelters in the C-G by-right without discretionary review and in the R-M, R-MH, R-H with an administrative permit.
+The County permits emergency shelters by right without discretionary review in the C-G and multi-unit housing in the C-G P-F zones.
+The County allows for multifamily housing in the C-G and is therefore in compliance with Government Code Section 65583(e).
+The County also permits emergency shelters in and the R-M, R-MH, and R-H zones with an administrative use permit for emergency.

 The 2022 San Joaquin County Point-in-Time count identified 1,355 homeless individuals countywide, and the San Joaquin Police Department estimated 87 homeless persons in the unincorporated county.
-There are three parcels zoned R-M ranging in size from 0.47 to 0.65 acres.
+There are several parcels zoned C-G zone is also appropriate because these parcels are located near existing urban areas where current services are located, or where future services can reasonably be expected to be extended in the future.
+There are over 100 parcels in the C-G zone that are appropriate and range in size from 0.25 to 8 acres in size, with the majority ranging from 0.75 acres to 1.5 acres in size.
+There are also three parcels zoned R-M ranging in size from 0.47 to 0.65 acres.
 The R-M zone is in close proximity to parks, grocery stores, commercial centers, and bus routes.
-The C-G zone is also appropriate because these parcels are located near existing urban areas where current services are located, or where future services can reasonably be expected to be extended in the future.
-There are over 100 parcels in the C-G zone that are appropriate and range in size from 0.25 to 8 acres in size, with the majority ranging from 0.75 acres to 1.5 acres in size.